 Part VII — Administration

-37. Lodging of documents with Commissioner
+37. Documents lodged with Commissioner, access to and retention of

 (1) The Commissioner shall in such manner as the Commissioner thinks fit keep a copy of the rules of each incorporated association, every alteration of the rules and every other document required by this Act to be lodged with the Commissioner.